Ideanomo/simple-slot/README.md

-# A simple game which can display a random outcome generated on the server
+# A simple game which can display a random outcome generated on a server